jenkins-x/jx/README.md

 ## Addons

-We are adding a number of addon capabilities to Jenkins X. To add or remove addons use the `jx create addon` or `jx delete addon` commands
+We are adding a number of addon capabilities to Jenkins X. To add or remove addons use the `jx create addon` or `jx delete addon` commands.

 For example to add the [Gitea Git server](https://gitea.io/en-US/) to your Jenkins X installation try: